How adult social care can help

 Do your financial assessment online

 You can do your financial assessment online.
 You'll be able to see what you may have to pay towards your care and support.
-Any information you enter will not be sent to us, unless you choose to submit it.
+You can choose to complete the assessment for your information only.

 Direct payments

-Following your assessment and an agreement by the council to meet your eligible social care needs you may be offered a direct payment which allows you to choose and arrange your own support.
+If we agree to meet your eligible social care needs we may offer you a direct payment.
+This lets you choose and arrange your own support.

 Subscribe to our newsletters for latest news and events.